Big Eau Pleine River

 - Hwy M to Hwy 153: 0.9 miles.
 There are some rock walls after Hwy M, but you could just paddle down and back to explore, instead of taking out at Hwy 153.
 Hwy 153 is not an ideal take-out.

 - Hwy 153 to Maryel Drive Boat Ramp: 2.2 miles.
 Probably uninteresting flowage padding.
 Put-in at Hwy 153 would be tricky, but the take-out at the ramp would be good.

 - Maryel Drive to Reservoir Dam: 13.3 miles.
 A huge lake that is not paddle friendly.
-Numerous launch options as marked by my DNR public landings map.
-The dam is practically at the mouth on the Wisconsin River.
+Numerous launch options are marked on my overview map.
+The dam is located on the mouth near the Wisconsin River.